mohamuhsin/team-stats/README.md

 **7.** We want to add a new player to our team.
 Add a .addPlayer() method to the team object.
 This method should take in three parameters: newFirstName, newLastName, and newAge.

 Inside the method, create a player object by setting the three parameters to be the values for the object’s three properties: firstName, lastName, age.
 Finally, add the player object to the team‘s _players array.

+**8.** Below the team object, let’s try out our new .addPlayer() method to add a new player: Bugs Bunny, age 76.

+Log the team‘s _players property to check that our new player was added.

+Below the team object, let’s try out our new .addPlayer() method to add a new player: Bugs Bunny, age 76.

+Log the team‘s _players property to check that our new player was added.